sxpyggy/telematics-car-driving-data-analysis/docs/index.md

 ---
 # Preface {-}

-This work is supported by the SOA research grant.
+This work is supported by the National Natural Science Foundation of China (71901207) and the SOA research grant.

 - The aggregated compulsory third party liability data contains $2119$ cars with $4804$ years-at-risk and $1059$ claims.
 The empirical claims frequency is $0.22$.
 The claims frequency data of cars is saved as `car_compulsory.csv`.